Gravity-Bridge/Gravity-Docs/docs/upgrading.md

 ## Restart the chain using the new genesis.json

-confirm that this genesis.json has the same md5sum as the one you generated from your own state earlier
+Optional confirm that this genesis.json has the same md5sum as the one you generated from your own state earlier

 ```bash
 wget https://raw.githubusercontent.com/Gravity-Bridge/Gravity-Docs/main/genesis.json -O ~/.gravity/config/genesis.json